particle-iot/docs/src/content/dev.md

 ![Getting variable]({{assets}}/images/ide-get-variable.gif)

-All registered variables are shown on the left side of panel.
-To get lastest variable value, click **Refresh** button for variable you want to update.
+All variables declared with [Spark.variable()](http://docs.spark.io/firmware/#spark-variable) are shown on the left side of panel.
+To poll lastest variable value, click **Refresh** button for variable you want to update.

 ![Watching variable]({{assets}}/images/ide-watch-variable.gif)

-When you want to check variable value constantly, you can start watching it by clicking **Watch** button.
-When variable is watched, Spark Dev will fetch latest value every 5 seconds.
+When you want to check variable value constantly, you can click **Watch** button.
+When a variable is watched, Spark Dev will fetch latest value every 5 seconds.

 Functions
 ---

 ![Functions]({{assets}}/images/ide-functions.gif)

-To call a function, just click on the button with its name.
-After finishing you'll see its result on the right side.
+To call an [exposed function](http://docs.spark.io/firmware/#spark-function) simply click on the button with its name.
+You'll see any data the function returns on the right side.

-You can also add parameters to the call by entering them on the right of button.
+You can also add parameters to the call by entering them to the right of button.

 Managing device
 ===